When you want a competitive edge

 * Please bear in mind your obligations under competition laws.
-For further information please refer to the following websites: the Office of Fair Trading and the Competition CommissionBack to top
+For further information please refer to the following websites: the Financial Conduct Authority and the Competition CommissionBack to top

 While all reasonable care has been taken to ensure that the information in this guide is correct, no liability is accepted by Lloyds Bank for any loss or damage caused to any person relying on any statement or omission in this business guide.
 This guide is provided for information only and should not be relied on as offering advice for any set of circumstances and specific advice should always be sought in each instance.
 When using these services your agreement will be with the relevant third party and their terms and conditions will apply.

 Lloyds Bank shall not be responsible or liable to you for any failure by the third party to provide these services in relation to use by the third party of any confidential information supplied to them by you.

 Please note that any data sent via e-mail is not secure and could be read by others.
 Please be aware that there are certain circumstances where we are unable to accept e-mail instructions - for further information, please contact your relationship manager or business management team.